ritwik1993/youbot_499/README.md

 Launch File
 ------------------------
-To launch the demo application on Gazebo
+To launch the demo application of the youbot moving around an object on Gazebo, simply run

 `roslaunch youbot_499 youbot_gazebo_circle`

+This pops up a rqt_reconfigure window.
+Set values for commanded distance from object and PID gains for both position and orientation controller.
+Set a linear Y velocity and uncheck the emergency stop (estop).
+Sample values are :
+* refd = 1.0
+* linear_y = 0.05 / 0.1
+* kp (position) = -2.0
+* kpp (orientation) = -2.0

 Project Goals
 ------------------------